Black Twitter: Reception

 Jonathan Pitts-Wiley, a former writer for The Root, cautioned in 2010 that Black Twitter was just a slice of contemporary African-American culture.
 "For people who aren't on the inside," he wrote, "it's sort of an inside look at a slice of the black American modes of thought.
 I want to be particular about that—it's just a slice of it.
 Unfortunately, it may be a slice that confirms what many people already think they know about black culture."

 Daniella Gibbs Leger, wrote in a 2013 HuffPost Black Voices article that "Black Twitter is a real thing.
 It is often hilarious (as with the Paula Deen recipes hashtag); sometimes that humor comes with a bit of a sting (see any hashtag related to Don Lemon)."
 Referring to the controversy over the Tubman video, she concluded, "1.
 Don't mess with Black Twitter because it will come for you.
 2. If you're about to post a really offensive joke, take 10 minutes and really think about it.
 3. There are some really funny and clever people out there on Twitter.
 And 4.
 See number 1."

 Criticism

 Labeling

-While Black Twitter is used as a way to communicate within the black community, many people outside of said community and within do not understand the need to label it.
-In regards to this concern, Meredith Clark, a professor at the University of North Texas who studies black online communities, recalls one user's remarks, "Black Twitter is just Twitter."
+While Black Twitter is used as a way to communicate within the black community, many people outside and within that community do not understand the need to label it.
+With regard to this concern, Meredith Clark, a professor at the University of North Texas who studies black online communities, recalls one user's remarks, "Black Twitter is just Twitter".